 Community – candidates are encouraged to be part of the parish and to attend parish events and celebrations.
 Their sponsors are representatives of the parish community.

 Service – In the Bible, Jesus directs us to “love your neighbor as yourself”, and lets us know that “whatever you do for the least of my brothers, you do for me.”
-Following Jesus, RCIA asks each candidate to contribute 4 hours of service to the needy between October and March by helping to serve dinner at Catholic Charities.
+Following Jesus, RCIA asks each candidate to contribute 2.5 hours of service to the needy between October and March by helping to serve dinner at Catholic Charities.

-At Holy Name Cathedral, the next RCIA program will begin on Sunday, September 29, 2013.
-The program meets every Sunday morning.
-The Easter Vigil Mass will be on April 19, 2014 (Holy Saturday- - the night before Easter).
+At Holy Name Cathedral, the next RCIA program will begin on a Sunday, September 28.
+The program meets nearly every Sunday morning.
+The Easter Vigil Mass will be on April 4, 2015 (Holy Saturday- - the night before Easter).
 At this Mass those who need to be baptized will receive the sacrament, and everyone will receive the sacraments of Confirmation and Eucharist.

 The Sunday morning schedule looks like this: